JonathanReeve/course-computational-literary-analysis-readings/content/index.md

 ### Homework

-Four short homework assignments, of 3-15 questions each, will be assigned, and are due the following week, before our discussion starts.
+Four short homework assignments, of 3-15 questions each, will be assigned, and are due the following week, on Monday, before our discussion starts.
 Jupyter notebook templates for each will be provided. **Since we'll review the homework answers at the beginning of each week, late work cannot be accepted**.
 Please submit homework assignments on CourseWorks.
 If you're auditing the course, or not yet in the course roster, just email me your homework notebook.

 Feel free to consult with others, on Zulip, for hints or directions for homework problems.
-Just don't share any answers, and make sure that your work is ultimately your own.
+Just don't share any answers verbatim, and make sure that your work is ultimately your own.

 ### Final Project